Russia in World War I: The Bolsheviks in power and the end of the war

 Lenin, living underground in Petrograd after a brief exile in Finland, was determined to take advantage of the Provisional Government's weakness: he persuaded his comrades, Zinoviev, Kamenev and Trotsky, that power had to be seized by a coup de force before the Second All-Russian Congress of Workers' and Soldiers' Soviets, scheduled for early November, and the election of the Constituent Assembly in the same month, which would create a new legal order.
 Trotsky was appointed head of the Petrograd Military Revolutionary Committee, comprising some 40 regiments, 200 factories and 15 district committees, totalling 20,000 or 30,000 men.
 Once again, it was the threat of being sent to the front that triggered the soldiers' revolt.
 The Military Revolutionary Committee, posing as an emanation of the Petrograd Soviet, took the lead.
-Between October 21/November 3 and October 26/November 8, the Bolsheviks took control of the garrisons and the Petrograd Soviet.
+Between October 21/November October 3 and 26/November 8, the Bolsheviks took control of the garrisons and the Petrograd Soviet.
 The Winter Palace, the last refuge of the Provisional Government, defended by a few cadets and women soldiers, surrendered after a few hours: the fighting seemed to involve only a small number of people, while restaurants, theaters and streetcars operated as usual.
 The All-Russian Congress of Soviets, which held its first session on November 8, had just enough time to endorse the first two decrees dictated by Lenin: the Decree on Land, which recognized peasant ownership of land, and the Decree on Peace, which "calls on all peoples and governments to open negotiations for a just democratic peace without delay".

 The Agitator, painting by Ivan Vladimirov, n.d.
 A Bolshevik political commissar, escorted by a sailor and a soldier, explains revolutionary ideology to peasants.